 4. Take Advantage of No State Income Tax

-Relocating to Orlando might save you money depending on where you’re from originally.
+Relocating to Orlando might save you money depending on where you’re originally from.
 Many residents call Florida home (at least for most of the year) to avoid paying state income taxes.
-These savings might help residents make up for a smaller base salary.
+These savings can help residents make up for a smaller base salary.

 The lack of state income tax can be attributed in part to all the hotels in Orlando and other parts of Florida.
 Orlando has the second most hotel rooms in the country, just falling behind Las Vegas.

 In addition, property taxes fall below the national average, hovering around .97%.
-Sales tax for Florida will run you about 6.5%.
+Sales tax for Florida will run you about 6.5% to 7%.

 The cost of living is a slight 1.2% above the national average, with the biggest differences being higher housing and transportation costs.

 5. Send Your Kids to High Quality Higher Education Facilities

 Sending your child to college in Orlando is a breeze considering Orlando is home to the second largest university in the US, the University of Central Florida.